 Posted in Mobile Application Security | Comments Off on Are Android OEMs responsible for the gap in mobile security updates?

-A new Synopsys survey reveals that customer-facing web and mobile applications are the top security challenge for IT professionals in Asia.
+A Synopsys survey reveals that the security of customer-facing web and mobile apps is the top security challenge for IT professionals in Asia.

 Several frameworks have been proposed to evaluate the security of biometric systems.
 Popular ones include the simpler Ratha’s framework and the enhanced Bartlow and Cukic framework .